 Research has indicated that people are not able to detect movement, distance, and speed of small objects compared to larger ones.
 For you and I this means that we can judge these features pretty well with large trucks and not so well with motorcycles.
-Always assume the motorcycle is closer than what you think…allow them extra time to make thier maneuver and give yourself extra time to make yours.
+Always assume the motorcycle is closer than what you think.
+Allow them extra time to make their maneuver and give yourself extra time to make yours.

 Understand the Rider